 Creating Functions and Packages

-This chapter discusses how to make your own R functions and packages.
-You’ll learn how to define your own functions, including the parameters they should accept.
-Then you’ll create a package, add code and dependencies to it, write its documentation, and choose the license under which to release it.
+In this chapter, you’ll learn how to define your own R functions, including the parameters they should accept.
+Then, you’ll create a package to distribute those functions, add your code and dependencies to it, write its documentation, and choose the license under which to release it.

-Saving your code as functions and then distributing these functions in packages can have numerous benefits.
+Saving your code as custom functions and then distributing them in packages can have numerous benefits.
 First, packages make your code easier for others to use.
 For example, when researchers at the Moffitt Cancer Center needed to access code from a database, data scientists Travis Gerke and Garrick Aden-Buie used to write R code for each researcher, but they quickly realized they were reusing the same code over and over.
 Instead, they made a package with functions for accessing databases.
-Now researchers no longer had to ask for help.
-They could install the package Gerke and Aden-Buie had made and use its functions themselves.
+Now researchers no longer had to ask for help; they could simply install the package Gerke and Aden-Buie had made and use its functions themselves.

 What’s more, developing packages allows you to shape how others work.
 Say you make a ggplot theme that follows the principles of high-quality data visualization discussed in Chapter 3.
-If you put this theme in a package, you can give others an easy way to follow these principles.
-Functions and packages can help you work with others using shared code.
+If you put this theme in a package, you can give others an easy way to follow these design principles.
+In short, functions and packages help you work with others using shared code.

 Creating Your Own Functions